b-l-u-e/gallery2/README.md

 2: Open the terminal in visual studio and type `npm install` to install packages in your local machine

-3: Run the application using this command `npm start`
+3: Run the application using this command `npm start` on visual studio

 4: On the terminal if the application runs smoothly the application will be listening at http://localhost:5000